jennraeross/dnd-homebrew/clericDomains/jupiter.md

 _1st-level Jupiter feature_

 You can manifest the power of Jupiter as a crackling spear of lightning.
-Whenever you take the Attack action, you can manifest a spear from your free hand and make the attack with that spear.
+Whenever you make an attack, you can manifest a spear in your free hand and make the attack with that spear.
 This magic spear is a simple melee weapon worth 1 sp with the versatile and thrown properties.
 It has a normal range of 60 feet and no long range, and on a hit, it deals lightning damage equal to 1d6 plus the ability modifier you used for the attack roll.
 If making a melee attack with both hands, instead use a d8.
 The spear vanishes immediately after it hits or misses its target, and it leaves no mark on its target if it deals damage.

 ### Channel Divinity: _Jetstream_